triliu/JESK56/README.md

 For more details on this graph, see [House of Graphs](https://houseofgraphs.org/graphs/49998).
 This converts to a key matrix with just a 4-key rollover.
 However, by designing the board specifically, all problematic 5-key and 6-key sequences may be practically eliminated, giving the JESK56.

+This design is powered using an RP2040-powered microcontroller with 28 pins.
+I suggest the 16M version of the following: See https://www.aliexpress.com/item/1005006130019224.html
 ## What files are here
 - Gerber files for production
 - QMK firmware